 In 2004, we introduced a new IT system to process debt collection cases.
-This led to a number of data errors in the debt collection systems that handle debt transferred for collection.
+This led to a number of errors in the systems that handle debt subject to late stage collection (debt collection systems).
 This means that, in some cases, we unfortunately collected more debt than the customers owed us, including time-barred debt.

 Since we became aware of the errors, we have been working intensively to find a solution to the problems and to compensate customers from whom we have collected too much.
 Moreover, as our work has progressed, we have identified additional issues that have increased the scope and complexity of the challenges considerably.
 We have therefore developed a solution to speed up clarification for the vast majority of our debt collection customers.
-Consequently, we are setting to zero the debt of most of the customers with outstanding debt who may be affected by the errors, and we will contact these customers directly.
+Consequently, most of the customers with outstanding debt who may be affected by the errors have their debt set to zero and are contacted directly.

 This site is also available in Danish